Arctic-64/CC_PDA2_G1/group_project_john_hios/phs_db/my_phs_testpad.md

 ### Sanity check No. 1.

-Check if I pick in the location column the aggregated results of value S08000031
+Check if I pick in the location column the aggregated results of value S08000031 for NHS Greater Glasgow and S08000020 for Grampian

 ```r
 beds %>%